 And here it is today!
 Paint is pretty much the best part of any transformation, but finding just the right color can be daunting.
 I picked up this Celestial wallpaper online.
 Isn’t it so cool?

 I just wanted to dive right in to the end.
-For this kid’s closet, I used metallic paint on the bookshelf dowel rods and you can find the blue paint color here.
-Quick tip: Most major retailers now show the store inventory online.
-Save time and get it before it runs out by ordering online and picking up locally.
+For this kid’s closet, I used metallic paint on the bookshelf dowel rods to coordinate with the blue wallpaper and paint – which unfortunately is now discontinued.

 Truth be told, I styled this up and I will continue to play with it until the rest of the room is organized.
 I could fill most of those shelves with more books or I could leave a few of his precious belongings that don’t have a home either.
 I haven’t quite decided yet.